MATH-1100-WBP02

 - Reading from the textbook: Section 9.8 (pages 662–667).

-- Exercises due on October 14 Thursday (submit these here on Canvas):
+- Exercises due on October 23 Wednesday (submit these on Canvas):

 - Fill in the blank with an appropriate term: